tribbloid/ISpark/README.md

 Support for sbt-based library/dependency management has been removed due to its incompatibility with spark deployment requirement. if sbt is allowed to download new dependencies, using them in any distributed closure may compile but will throw ClassDefNotFoundErrors in runtime because they won't be submitted to Spark master.
-Users are encouraged to attach their jars in spark-submit parameter.
+Users are encouraged to attach their jars using the "--jars" parameter of spark-submit.

 ## License